PHRABAL/DRL-Bananas/Report.md

 #### Exploitation vs. Exploration

 I found in this environment that, relative to other DRL agents I have trained, the agent does not need to try nearly as many random actions to gather the necessary experience to act efficiently.
 Therefore, I have weighted exploitation heavily from an early stage while keeping a minimal amount of exploration.
 I start epsilon at just 0.25 and decay it at .995 until a minimum of 0.001 is reached.
-This is significantly less than the 1.0 starting epsilon in the default code and has the effect of following a trained policy more often in the early episodes.
+This is significantly less than the 1.0 starting epsilon and 0.01 minimum in the default code.
+These changes cause the agent to follow the trained policy more often in the early episodes.

 #### Experience Memory